pegler/django-thumbs/README.md

 # django-thumbs

-This branch of django-thumbs adds several key features:
+This fork of django-thumbs adds several key features:
  - South support
  - A management command to create thumbnails of existing files.
 Good if you switch to django-thumbs from a different system, or if you add a new sized thumbnail to the field.